-Entry into this course requires a recommendation from the student's FMP10 teacher & a strong performance on the Gauss Mathematics Contest.
+Entry into this course requires a recommendation from the student's FMP10 teacher & a strong performance on the Cayley Mathematics Contest.

-Pre-Calculus 11 Pre-AP has the same core content as

-Pre-Calculus 11, however extra time will be used for enrichment, to develop better problem-solving skills & prepare students for advanced mathematical concepts.
+Pre-Calculus 11 Pre-AP has the same core content as Pre-Calculus 11, however extra time will be used for enrichment, to develop better problem-solving skills & prepare students for advanced mathematical concepts.
 All students will be required to participate in the Fermat Mathematics Contest.
 This course is also the most appropriate for students that wish to take PC-12 Honours/AP Calculus as part of their grade 12 year.
-You'll be evaluated on how well you know the content as well as what you can demonstrate in all 4 dimensions of the curricular competencies.
+You'll be evaluated on how well you know the content as well as what you can demonstrate in all 4 dimensions of the curricular competencies art.
+Students will pursue interesting problems that highlight the following topics using dynamic geometry software.
+Topics include geometric constructions, parallel and perpendicular lines, circle geometry, constructing tangents, and transformations of 2D shapes.
+This course is available to students entering grade 11 or 12, with a prerequisite in Foundations & Pre-Calculus of Mathematics.

-Geometry 12
+GEOMETRY 12